glippi/kataclism/README.md

 ## FAQ

 ##### How to run the tests?
-Just execute `yarn test`, if you want to run the tests once, or `yarn watch` for keep the tests executing on each change.
+Just execute `npm run test:once`, if you want to run the tests once, or `npm run test:watch` for keep the tests executing on each change.

 ##### What is a code kata?
 For more info about the *what* and *why* behind code katas, check out [this article](http://codekata.com/); and for a bit of story behind them [this one](http://codekata.com/kata/codekata-how-it-started/).